 To start the project release, go to the Project pulldown menu and select “Project Releaser” as shown in the picture below.

-The pulldown menu command for Altium Designer’s Project Releaser
+The pulldown menu command for Altium ’s Project Releaser

 - Managed (Online) – Generated data will be released in revision form to a managed content server that you are signed into.